Companion Planting Chart for the Vegetable Garden

 companion planting guide for the garden. cucumbers, tomatoes, carrots, lettuce, beets, peppers, cabbage, onions, beans, corn

-Best vegetable pairings in the garden—rooted in research and time-tested gardening wisdom.
+Best vegetable pairings for your garden—rooted in research and experience

 Body